Truman State University: History

-Truman State University was founded in 1867 by Joseph Baldwin as the "North Missouri Normal School and Commercial College".
-Baldwin was a pioneer in education, and his school quickly gained official recognition in 1870 by the Missouri General Assembly, which designated it as the "First District Normal School", the first public teachers' college in Missouri.
+Truman State University was founded in 1867 by Joseph Baldwin as the "North Missouri Normal School and Commercial College."
+Baldwin was a pioneer in education, and his school quickly gained official recognition in 1870 by the Missouri General Assembly, which designated it as the "First District Normal School," the first public teachers' college in Missouri.

 The school served a district comprising 26 counties: including Adair, Audrain, Boone, Callaway, Chariton, Clark, Howard, Knox, Lewis, Lincoln, Linn, Marion, Macon, Monroe, Montgomery, Pike, Putnam, Ralls, Randolph, St. Charles, Schuyler, Scotland, Shelby, Sullivan, and Warren.

 Purple and white were adopted as the school's official colors after Basil Brewer wrote a school song entitled "The Purple and the White."
 They have remained as the school colors since.

-In 1919, the school was renamed "Northeast Missouri State Teachers College".
-For the next four decades, it was commonly called "Kirksville State".
+In 1919, the school was renamed "Northeast Missouri State Teachers College."
+For the next four decades, it was commonly called "Kirksville State."

-In 1924, a fire destroyed old Baldwin Hall and the library.
-The lake that once filled the current quadrangle, or "The Quad" (a prominent feature in pre-1924 photographs), was pumped dry in a futile attempt to douse the fire.
-The Quad now serves as a popular gathering place where students study play games, hold events, such as small concerts and fairs, and meet with one another.
+In 1924, a fire destroyed Baldwin Hall and the college's library.
+In an attempt to extinguish the fire, the lake (which can be seen in photographs of the campus from before 1924) that was then in the middle of the campus was pumped dry.
+The area where the lake once stood is now the campus's quadrangle, known as the "Quad," which serves as a gathering place for students to study, socialize with one another, and attend events such as concerts and fairs.